Talk to many teachers and they will tell you that there is much which is broken in our modern school systems ...

 It forces creative, talented people to leave the profession.

 And it results in a turnover of teaching staff which negatively affects the students who schools exist for.

-Students also more aware than we realise.
+Students are also much more aware than school leadership seem to realise.

 To assume that they don't pick up on the abuse many teaching staff are subject to, in the pursuit of ever greater productivity ...